asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 tags: ['mob programming']
 ---

 For the last several months I've been fortunate to coach development teams with [Industrial Logic](https://www.industriallogic.com) consultants [Tim Ottinger](https://www.twitter.com/tottinge) and [Michael Rieser](https://twitter.com/MichaelRieser).
 A key aspect of this coaching is introducing teams to mob programming.
-We've found that mob programming is a fantastic way to teach technical practices like Test-Driven Development (TDD), refactoring, etc. Teams adopt these practices quickly and continue to improve through mob programming sessions.
+We've found that mob programming is a fantastic way to teach technical practices like Test-Driven Development (TDD), refactoring, evolutionary design, etc. Teams adopt these practices quickly and continue to improve through mob programming sessions.

 As word spread in the organization other teams became interested in mob programming.
 Without the benefit of going through an [Industrial Logic workshop](https://www.industriallogic.com/blog/real-work-workshops/) a team asked for a primer on effective mob programming practices.
 The topics in this post came from a conversation [Tim Ottinger](https://www.twitter.com/tottinge) and I had with one of those teams.

 Tim recently published a post about this very topic based on that conversation we had with the team: [A Few Tips for Mob Programming](https://www.industriallogic.com/blog/a-few-tips-for-mob-programming/).

 ## Use a Mob Programming Tool

 <img src="/img/mobster-small.png" />

-Those who know me know that I prefer pen, paper, and index cards over most workflow tools.
-However, I cannot overstate the importance of a mob programming tool.
-There are several that exist, but my favorite is [mobster](http://mobster.cc).
-The tool encourages consistent switching intervals, ensuring that everyone in the session takes a turn as driver.
+Adopting a mob programming tool is one of the simplest things you can do to improve your mob programming sessions.
+These tools will help to build and maintain good habits when mobbing.
+There are several that exist, but my favorite is [mobster](http://mobster.cc) written by [Dillon Kearns](http://www.dillonkearns.com/).
+The tool encourages consistent switching intervals, ensuring that everyone in the session takes a turn as the driver.
 This increases the overall engagement of the members of the session.
 It also supports disciplined break taking, a very important aspect of mobbing.
-I've witnessed teams who avoided using a mobbing tool only to fall back on old habits making the mobbing sessions much less effective.
+Teams who avoid using a mobbing tool often fall back on old habits making mobbing sessions much less effective.

 ### Experiment with Switching Intervals